intersystems-community/vscode-iris-jupyter-server/README.md

 The [Jupyter PowerToys](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.vscode-jupyter-powertoys) extension adds a Kernels view to a dedicated Jupyter view container.
 Access this from its activity bar icon to explore remote servers, kernelspecs and active kernels (sessions).

 ## Configuration Settings
+The optional `iris-jupyter-server.port` setting defines the local port to listen on.
+Default is 50773.

-The `iris-jupyter-server.hosts` object in your settings file contains the _server:NAMESPACE_ entries that you defined as you connected for the first time.
+The `iris-jupyter-server.hosts` settings object contains the _server:NAMESPACE_ entries that you defined as you connected for the first time.

 For example: